control-center/serviced/README.md

 -----
 Serviced is a platform for running services.
 Serviced is composed of a master serviced process and agent processes running on each host.
 Each host must be registered with the master process.
-To register a agent process:
+To register an agent process:
 ```bash
 serviced host add HOST:PORT RESOURCE_POOL
 ```

 Dev Environment
 ---------------
-Serviced is written in go.
-To install go, download `go v1.14.4` from http://golang.org.
+Serviced is written in Go.
+To install Go, download `go v1.14.4` from http://golang.org.
 Untar the distribution to `/usr/local/go`.
 If you use a different location for go, you must set GOROOT.
 See the http://www.golang.org for more information.
 Ensure that `$GOROOT/bin` is in you path.